-If you just want to express your concern to the broadcaster rather than make a formal complaint, you should phone them or write to them.
+If you just want to express your concern to the broadcaster rather than make a formal complaint, you should phone them or send them an email or letter.

 After a broadcaster receives your formal complaint, they have 20 working days to send you a decision.
 They need to:

 You then have 20 working days from receiving that response to refer the decision to the BSA.

 You would refer a decision if you were unhappy with the broadcaster's response or if the broadcaster had upheld part or all of your complaint and you were unhappy with the action they took after upholding it.

 If you have not heard from the broadcaster within 20 working days you may immediately refer your complaint to the BSA.

 Note that in certain cases broadcasters may ask for an additional 20 working days, especially if your complaint is a complex one.
 They are allowed to do this so long as they inform you within the original 20 working day period that they are exercising this right.

 Also note that the 'working days' time period is suspended between December 25 and January 15.
 This means that the working day period effectively pauses during that time.

 When the BSA receives a referral or a privacy complaint from you (or an election complaint in an election period), it sends a copy of your complaint to the broadcaster for comment and also asks for a recording of the broadcast.
 If the complaint is a referral, it asks for copies of all the correspondence relating to your complaint.

 If the broadcaster makes any comments the BSA forwards them to you and asks for your final submissions.
 You don't have to make any further comments at this stage, but you can if you wish.